Need help controlling your impulse spending? These tips on how to break bad spending habits will help you live a happier more care free life!

-It begins so honest and simple.
+It begins so innocently.
 We choose to treat the kids after dinner at home.
 It’s been a long week after all.
-And it is summer vacation.
+And it is spring vacation.
 Why not indulge a little and live life to its fullest?
 Carpe Diem (or Carpe Ice Cre-am)!
 In a cone!
 Dipped with chocolate, please!
-Seize the ice cream while we can, for tomorrow we may die.
+Seize the ice cream ride while we can, for tomorrow we may die.

 If only it had ended there.
 I’m sad to say, the addictive frozen milk and sugar (did you know sugar is more addictive than cocaine?!), catapulted us into the next night where I didn’t feel like cooking at all and Qdoba sounded so yummy.
 Again, it wasn’t within our budget, but we did have some extra cash, so why not.
 After all, free guacamole tastes so much better and I’d be using our rewards card to collect points toward free entrees in the future.

 Pull your head out of the metaphorical sand.
-Gather the receipts.
-Log into the account.
-Write down your expenditures.
+Gather the receipts, log into the account, and write down your expenditures.
 If you need to reduce your spending in other areas to cover the gaps, do so.
 You may have made some mistakes, but you’re not defeated.
 Pick yourself back up.

 When Possible, Make Returns